zio/zio/docs/datatypes/core/zio.md

   ZIO.effect(FileUtils.readFileToByteArray(new File(name))).refineToOrDie[IOException]
 ```

+### Asynchronous Operations
-You can use the `effectAsync` method of `IO` to import effectful asynchronous code into your purely functional program:
+We can use the `effectAsync` method of `IO` to import effectful asynchronous code into our purely functional program:

 ```scala mdoc:invisible
 case class HttpException()